-Terminator is one of those long-running genre franchises with a wonky continuity that’s been messed with and retconned so many times, it’s sometimes hard to keep track of things.
-And much like the Alien IP, the series started to go downhill fast once James Cameron exited as writer/director.
+Terminator is one of those long-running genre franchises with a wonky continuity that’s been messed with and retconned so often; it’s sometimes hard to keep track of things.
+Like the Alien IP, the series started to go downhill fast once James Cameron exited as writer/director.

 After nearly three decades, however, Cameron (currently chugging away on his three Avatar sequels over at Fox-Disney) is finally taking a more active role as executive producer in the time-traveling, machine-busting brand he and Gale Anne Hurd first kicked off back in 1984.
 Terminator: Dark Fate is not only a return to form for the iconic franchise—which has hit major ruts in recent years with such duds as Salvation and Genisys—it’s also the trilogy ender we should have received after 1991’s Judgement Day.